kampersanda/wordfreq-rs/README.md

 # wordfreq-rs

+**Note that not all models are currently being distributed due to construction.**

 This library is a yet another Rust port of [wordfreq](https://github.com/rspeer/wordfreq), allowing you to look up the frequencies of words in many languages.